Dr. Carrie Ankerstein

 Tel.: +49 (0)681 302 2083

 I joined the English Department at Saarland University in the Winter Semester of 2008-2009.
 I hold a BA in German Linguistics from the University of Wisconsin-Madison and a Certificate in German Philology from the Albert-Ludwigs Universität in Freiburg, Germany.
 I completed my post-graduate studies in England with an MPhil in Applied Linguistics at the University of Cambridge and a PhD in Psycholinguistics from the University of Sheffield.
-In 2015-2016 I was a Visiting Professor of Linguistics at the University of Pittsburgh and in 2020-2021 I was a Visiting Teaching Fellow at the University of Otago in Dunedin, New Zealand.
-My research interests are in second language acquisition, in particular how we process words and sentences in our native and non-native languages and the perception and production of non-native speech sounds.
+My research interests are in second language acquisition - in particular how we process sounds, words and sentences in our native and non-native languages - and how to best use AI in academia.
+Since 2014, I have participated in over 50 Science Slams across Germany.

 Letters of Recommendation: Before you ask me for a letter of recommendation, please read through this document.